jackyzha0/quartz/content/notes/debugging.md

 - continue  --> go back to running code continuously

 ### 4.2 controlling debugger execution
-Can run normally --> debugger wil run when program crashes
+Can run normally --> debugger will run when program crashes

-Set Breakpoint --> debugger will stop program when/if that line is reached
+Breakpoint --> debugger will stop program when/if that line is reached
 - conditional breakpoints only suspend if a condition is true

 Watch point --> program is suspended when some data changes (e.g., variables)